boblete/boblete.github.io/README.md

 #### Results
 Its definately interesting - but the composition is too threatening - no one would be drawn in/

 ________________

+## Inspiration
+Date August 1  2020
+the bias and power imbalance of algorithms - Joy Buolamwini's websites a nice jumping off point as is Kate Crawford https://www.katecrawford.net/ her interview on Dryhursts & Herndons Interdependance podcast is a great listen

+Algorithmic Justice League - Unmasking AI harms and biases https://www.ajl.org/
+________________

 ## Experiment